oshodiS/RepoAgent/markdown_docs/repo_agent/summarization.md

 Ensure that the path and model name are correctly provided when initializing an instance of this object.
 ***
 ### FunctionDef get_map_reduce_chain(self)
-**get_map_reduce_chain**: The function of get_map_reduce_chain is to set up a chain of processes for mapping and reducing documents using LLMChain.
+**get_map_reduce_chain**: The function of get_map_reduce_chain is to set up a map-reduce chain for processing a list of documents.

 **parameters**:
 - None

 **Code Description**:
-The get_map_reduce_chain function initializes a map chain and a reduce chain using LLMChain with specific templates for mapping and reducing documents.
+The `get_map_reduce_chain` function initializes a map chain and a reduce chain using LLMChain with specific templates for mapping and reducing documents.
 It then creates chains for combining and reducing documents iteratively.
-Finally, it constructs a MapReduceDocumentsChain that combines the map and reduce chains to process a list of documents.
+Subsequently, it constructs a MapReduceDocumentsChain that combines the map and reduce chains to process a list of documents.
+The resulting map-reduce chain is assigned to the `self.map_reduce_chain` attribute.

-In the calling object get_first_summarization, after splitting the input documents, the get_map_reduce_chain function is invoked to generate a summary by running the map_reduce_chain on the split documents.
+In the project, the `get_map_reduce_chain` function is called within the `get_first_summarization` function to establish the map-reduce chain for processing split documents.
+The `get_first_summarization` function is invoked by the `first_generate` and `run` methods in the `Runner` class.

 **Note**:
+- The `get_map_reduce_chain` function plays a crucial role in setting up the map-reduce chain for document processing.
-- This function is crucial for setting up the document summarization process in the project.
+- It is an essential component in the document summarization process within the project.
-- The map and reduce templates provide guidelines for creating descriptions and summaries.
+- The function is part of a chain of functions that work together to generate a consolidated summary of input documents.

 **Output Example**:
 "The final consolidated summary captures the main points and key details from each document.
 The output_text contains the summarized content."
 ***
 ### FunctionDef split_documents(self, doc, chunk_size, chunk_overlap)